Central - Duck Lake

 Fort Carlton was an important hub for the Hudson's Bay Company (HBC) from 1810 - 1885.
 Located on the North Saskatchewan River and with easy access by land, this site was an ideal place to warehouse goods and gather provisions for other posts.
 An important negotiation site for Treaty Six in 1876, Fort Carlton was accidently burned down during a hasty evacuation that took place during the Northwest Resistance of 1885.

-Today, Fort Carlton Provincial Historic Park features a reconstructed palisade, fur and provisions store, trade store, clerks quarters and tipi encampment.
+Today, Fort Carlton Provincial Historic Park features a reconstructed palisade, fur and provisions store, trade store, clerk's quarters and tipi encampment.
 Visitors can see, touch and smell artifacts such as bison hides, beaver pelts and more.
 Interpretive staff are on hand to answer questions and lead activities.
 The park also features hiking trails, a picnic area and small, rustic campground with reservable sites.
+Nearby Pêmiska Lodges provide overnight glamping for visitors to the park along with cultural and adventure packages.

 SHOW MORE